Stuck Song Syndrome

 Everything slowed down… except music.

 An unconventional technique, perhaps, but that’s when I realised: maybe the conventional way isn’t always the only way.
-Sometimes the truest way is the one that feels authentic to you.
+Sometimes the most honest method is the one that feels authentic to you.

 Just a Game - Until it Wasn't